dlundgren/phagrancy/README.md

 ## Security

-Phagrancy is intended to be used in a trusted network, and doesn't have any authentication.
-As can be seen in the examples above, reading, writing and modifying boxes is allowed without authentication.
+Phagrancy is intended to be used in a trusted network.
+There are limited authentication options, that control access to the api and the frontend.

 ## Credits